open-make/airtrack-doc-website/rewardsystem.md

-# Construction of the rewarding system
+# Peripherals part 3: Construction of the rewarding system

 We will fix here a linear actuator that will bring the reward to the animal.
 The reward itself is delivered with two solenoid valves.